AutoCAD Classes & Certifications San Francisco

 AutoCAD is a commercial 2D and 3D software application that was designed by Autodesk Inc. For computer-aided design (CAD) and drafting tasks.
 It was initially released in 1982 for use on Macs or Windows devices.
 In the time since its release, AutoCAD has become the most widely used CAD software on the market.
 This vector graphics program uses lines, circles, text, and arcs to create more complex objects.
-Its interchange file format, DXF, and its native file format, AutoCAD DWG, is considered the industry-standard for interchanging 2D CAD data.
+Its interchange file format, DXF, and its native file format, AutoCAD DWG, are considered the industry-standard for interchanging 2D CAD data.

-While many people associate AutoCAD with home design, this software has a range of other uses such as surveying, garment design, town planning, and mechanical and geographical projects.
+While many people associate AutoCAD with home design, this software has a range of other uses, such as surveying, garment design, town planning, and mechanical and geographical projects.
 Professionals like Engineers, Architects, Graphic Designers, City Planners, and Project Managers work with AutoCAD for tasks like conceptualizing ideas, creating technically accurate drawings and designs, and quickly executing design simulations and calculations.
 It’s also a popular tool for plumbing plans, electrical drawings, and technical drawings for large-scale projects.
 This software is commonly used in the drafting phase of a project, when structural details are visualized, since it helps users create digital 2D blueprints.
 Among AutoCAD’s many features, this software can draw and edit structures with extreme precision.
 Users can add exact dimensions and text to these designs as necessary.
 This software allows users to view a project’s geometry from different scales and organize it into styles, layers, or colors.
 Additionally, one of AutoCAD’s most helpful features is its collaborative tool, which is used to create prototypes and blueprints.
 Files created in AutoCAD can all be saved and stored in the cloud, so they’ll be available anytime from any location.

 What Can You Do with AutoCAD Training?